-Isha Sesay is an anchor and correspondent for CNN, appearing on programs across CNN International and CNN/U.S. She is based at the networks global headquarters in Atlanta.
+Isha Sesay is an anchor and correspondent for CNN International.
+She is based at the networks global headquarters in Atlanta.

-On CNN International Sesay anchors CNN NewsCenter, a half-hour, weekday news program that takes viewers through the days big stories of global importance.
+Sesay anchors CNN NewsCenter, a half-hour, weekday news program on CNNI that takes viewers through the days big stories of global importance.
 She also hosts BackStory, the weekly program that goes behind the scenes of CNNs global newsgathering operation, and often files reports for African Voices.

-In 2011, she played an integral role in CNN/U.S. and CNNIs joint coverage of major global news events including the protests in Egypt, Japans nuclear reactor crisis and the royal wedding live from London.
+In 2011, she played an integral role in CNN/U.S. and CNNIs joint coverage of major global news events including the protests in Egypt, Japans nuclear reactor crisis, the fall of Tripoli, the trial of Amanda Knox and the royal wedding live from London.